-Answer: Dr Summer Beattie, N.D., specializes in assisting patients to understand how they personally are affected and benefiting from their qualified programs.
-Due to the pulsatile nature of both endogenous HGH and IGF-1, a single blood draw is not sufficient for accurate measurement.
-Therefore, she will measure the effectiveness in patients through symptomology (the study of your symptoms both physical appearance, measurements and subjective reporting).
+Answer: Due to the pulsatile nature of both endogenous HGH and IGF-1, a single blood draw is not sufficient for accurate measurement.
+Therefore, we will measure the effectiveness in patients through symptomology (the study of your symptoms both physical appearance, measurements and subjective reporting).
 Additional and more frequent blood analysis is the most accurate way to ensure effectiveness and your safety throughout your protocol.
 We will recommend repeated blood testing at various intervals.

 Question: How Will I Know It’s Working?

 Answer: Several things should be expected to form a properly administered Sermorelin program.
 Remember that Sermorelin is another form of GH therapy, so your list of benefits will read the same as what you’d expect from an HGH therapy.
 Initially, patients on Sermorlin therapy should expect:

 - Improved sleep quality